 Congrats on going solo!!
+The challenge is for everyone!
 You’ll be entered to win sweet prizes and be kept in the loop about events and information related to the challenge.
+Remember to track your KMs throughout the challenge to win!
 Click here to register yourself as an individual.

 Manitobans rise to the challenge every year!

 Last year 7,364 Manitobans participated in the National challenge in over 30 cities and towns!
 Manitobans represent just shy of 40% of the total national numbers, an outstanding achievement.
 Winnipeg has won for highest amount of participation 12 out of the past 13 years of Commuter Challenge and several other towns in Manitoba have collected awards for their size categories!

 Take a look at the 2016 results info-graphic here for a overview of the impact Manitobans made last year.
 Let’s have fun and defend our winning titles again this year!
 For more commuter #inspo you can also read up on local commuter stories here.

 - Environment: It’s Great for the Planet

 Here are the facts: Commuting by car is the largest single source of greenhouse gas (GHG) emissions in Manitoba.
 GHG emissions are the leading cause of climate change and air pollution.
 These pollutants are a source of further problems for people with respiratory ailments.
 Reducing the use of motor vehicles for transportation also reduces the need for new roadways and parking lots.